masoumahhaidari-gif/bike-share-pipeline-lab/README.md

 # **Bike-Share NHPP Pipeline**

-This repository contains an R-based pipeline for analyzing historical bike-share usage data and recommending an initial placement of bikes at the start of each day.
-The method uses **non-homogeneous Poisson processes (NHPPs)** to model time-varying demand and simulates system performance under different fleet sizes.
+This pipeline is designed so that a transportation or city manager can estimate bike demand, simulate daily usage, and compare different fleet sizes to decide the best number of bikes and how to place them at the start of the day.
+The method uses non-homogeneous Poisson processes (NHPPs) to model demand over time and simulate system performance.

 The project includes: